aggregate1166877/noVNC-Paste-Tool/README.md

 paste tab.
 This will stop all JS on the page, including the paste.

 #### VIM
-When pasting into vim, note that some setups will do perform unwanted actions (such as auto-indenting when enter is pressed).
-The solution for vim is first to run:
+When pasting into Vim, note that some setups will do perform unwanted actions (such as auto-indenting when enter is pressed).
+The solution for Vim is first to run:
 ```
 :set paste